 6. Get the Women’s Network noticed

 Longer-term, think about how the network will gain status.
 How will its work be recognised internally and externally?
 Are there company awards that would be relevant?
 Will the network’s activities pique the CEO’s curiosity?
-To show a return on investment consider working with HR to collect data on how many women are at senior levels and then repeat after 2 years see if that has that changed at all as a result of the work that the women’s network has done.
+To show a return on investment consider working with HR to collect data on how many women are at senior levels and then repeat after 2 years to see if that has changed at all as a result of the work that the women’s network has done.